QUICK ESCAPE FROM SITE

 Public education

 Drafters should ensure that laws on “honour” crimes and killings include provision for public awareness and educational campaigns.
-Information campaigns should aim to dispel negative perceptions that discriminate against women and girls and to increase understanding of gender equality and women and girls’ rights.
+Information campaigns should aim to dispel gender stereotypes and negative perceptions that discriminate against women and girls and to increase understanding of gender equality and women and girls’ rights.
 Also, judges, prosecutors, law enforcement, child protection service providers, educators, health providers, media and advocates must undergo training to understand “honour” crimes, its causes, effects, indicators and available remedies and resources for women and girls who are victims of or at-risk of “honour” crimes and killings.
+“Honour” crimes legislation should provide for collaboration with civil society organizations in crafting and implementing these educational campaigns.
+Laws should also provide for the establishment of a central website dedicated to furnishing information about “honour” crimes, victims’ legal rights, and resources for victims and those working them.

-Laws should ensure that target audiences include religious and community leaders, youth, communities of concern, including minority ethnic communities or immigrants’ communities, media, healthcare, social and educational sectors that work with children.
+Laws should ensure that target audiences of these awareness-raising campaigns include religious and community leaders, youth, communities of concern, including minority ethnic communities or immigrants’ communities, media, healthcare, and social and educational sectors that work with children and women.

 • Public education of women and girls should provide information on “honour”-based violence, their rights, how to report such crimes and obtain protection, and resources and service providers available to assist them.